Break the Barriers Gymnastics Camp

 About

-Break the Barriers Gymnastics offers gymnastics classes that include activities on the trampoline, tumble track, parallel bars, uneven bars, high bar, spring floor, vault, rings, and balance beam.
-The program also offers Toddler & Me gymnastics, where an adult assists the child while coaches spot any skills where the child goes upside down.
+Break the Barriers Gymnastics Program offers gymnastics classes that use equipment such as trampoline, tumble track, parallel bars, uneven bars, high bar, spring floor, vault, rings, and balance beam.
+The program also connects with other activities at Break the Barriers, including tumbling, parkour, cheer, Day Camp, and Summer Cheer Camp.

 • Ages: 0–18 years old

-• Price: Monthly fees are $75 per month for one hour per week and $150 per month for two hours per week; fees are due at registration, are nonrefundable, and no credit is given; pricing does not apply to classes through Yosemite/Monarch, Central Valley Regional Center, or Self Determination
+• Price: One hour per week is $75 per month and two hours per week is $150 per month; fees are due at registration, are nonrefundable, and no credit is given, and these prices do not apply to classes through Yosemite/Monarch, Central Valley Regional Center, or Self Determination.

 • Ages: 0–18 years old

-• Price: Monthly fees are $75 per month for one hour per week and $150 per month for two hours per week; fees are due at registration, are nonrefundable, and no credit is given; pricing does not apply to classes through Yosemite/Monarch, Central Valley Regional Center, or Self Determination
+• Price: One hour per week is $75 per month and two hours per week is $150 per month; fees are due at registration, are nonrefundable, and no credit is given, and these prices do not apply to classes through Yosemite/Monarch, Central Valley Regional Center, or Self Determination.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.